IPhone 5s: Operating system and software

 The iPhone 5s was initially supplied with iOS 7, released on September 20, 2013.
 Jonathan Ive, the designer of iOS 7's new elements, described the update as "bringing order to complexity", highlighting features such as refined typography, new icons, translucency, layering, physics, and gyroscope-driven parallaxing as some of the major changes to the design.
 The design of both iOS 7 and OS X Yosemite (version 10.10) noticeably departs from skeuomorphic elements such as green felt in Game Center, wood in Newsstand, and leather in Calendar, in favor of flat, colorful design.

 iOS 7 adds AirDrop, an ad-hoc Wi-Fi sharing platform.
 Users can share files with the iPhone 5 onwards, the iPod Touch (5th generation), iPad (4th generation) onwards, or iPad Mini (1st generation) onwards.
 The operating system also adds Control Center, a control panel accessed by swiping up from the bottom of the screen.
 Control Center contains a number of commonly used functions, such as volume and brightness controls, along with toggles for enabling Wi-Fi, Bluetooth, Airplane mode, and for using the rear camera's flash LED as a flashlight.

 iTunes Radio, an Internet radio service, was also included on the iPhone 5s.
 It was a free, ad-supported service available to all iTunes users, featuring Siri integration on iOS.
 Users were able to skip tracks, customize stations, and purchase the station's songs from the iTunes Store.
 Users could also search through their history of previous songs.

 The iPhone 5s supported iOS 8, which introduced features such as Continuity and the Health app.

 Notable iOS updates available for the device include iOS 9 (released in 2015), iOS 10 (released in 2016), which added support for the AirPods, and iOS 11 (released in 2017), which introduced a redesigned Control Center along with other features.

 Apple announced in June 2018 that the iPhone 5s would support the iOS 12 update.
 This made it the second longest supported iOS device, having supported six major versions of the iOS operating system, on par with the iPad 2 which supported iOS 4 through iOS 9.
-The iPhone 5s would also receive major speed boosts of up to 70%, according to Apple.
+The iPhone 5s would also receive speed boosts of up to 70%, according to Apple.
 This included the camera, keyboard and other functions.

 The iPhone 5s did not receive iOS 13, released in September 2019.
-The last update for the iPhone 5s is iOS 12.5.7, released on January 23, 2023.
+The last update for the iPhone 5s is iOS 12.5.8, released on January 26, 2026, to extend an expiring system certificate, over 13 years since the phone was first released.